Barbarpotato/React-Query-Fundamental/README.md

 ```

 # Stale Time
 You can reduce your network request in your application by using the staleTime Property in third argument of useQuery.
 By using this property, You can set how long for some data to be refetching again.
-So whenever we trying to rendering some component, it wont be refetching the same data, instead using the cache data until the staleTime was passed.
+So whenever we trying to rendering some component, it wont be refetching the same data, instead using the cache data until the staleTime was passed. the default value of this property is 0 miliseconds:
 ```
  const { isLoading, isError, data } = useQuery('superheroes', fectSuperHeroes,
         {